Q: How do I apply?

 Q: Do I need to submit official transcripts?

 A: Yes, we need an official transcript from each of the senior-level post-secondary institutions attended.
 An official statement of the award of the degree or diploma is required for each degree completed.
 The registrar, controller of examinations or president of the university issuing the document must sign transcripts from a university outside the United States.
 Official records are to be in the language of instruction, accompanied by official translation in English, if necessary.
 Translations sent directly from the institution attended or from a recognized translator are considered official.
 Photocopies or other duplications of a transcript, such as notarized copies and faxes are not considered official.
+However, to consider your application your transcripts can be scanned and sent to the Admissions Office through the AIS portal.
+If the applicant is accepted, original documents are required to be fully admitted to Texas A&M.

 Q: Do I need to submit official GRE and TOEFL test scores?